TobitSoftware/chayns-guides/TobitReactJsxStyleGuide.md

 ```

 ## Component
-* Declar your React component with `extends React.Component`.
+* Declare your React component with `extends React.Component`.
 * Keep your render function short and clean.
 * You can use stateless components to minimize your render function.
 Especially if you can use the stateless components multiple times.